Sienci-Labs/Resources/atc/atc-assembly/atc-spindle-setup.md

 1. Reconnect the X-axis drag chain to the Z-plus drag chain bracket.
 1. Verify the spindle cable reaches the VFD through the table leg cutout.
 1. Verify the signal cable reaches the SLB-EXT.
-1. Ensure the air tubing is free of kinks and sharp bends.
+1. Ensure the tubing is free of kinks and sharp bends.
 1. Finally, route cables and tubing for the **Y-axis drag chain**, adjust as needed, then close the clips.

 ---